-(c) with respect to the supply of services as carried out directly or indirectly for the purpose of supplying a military establishment; or
+(c) with respect to the supply of services as carried out directly or indirectly for the purpose of supplying a military establishment.

-(d) taken in time of war or other emergency in international relations.
+(d) taken in time of war or other emergency in international relations; or

-3. Prevents any Party from taking any action in implementation of its obligations under the Charter of the United Nations for the maintenance of international peace and security.
+3. prevents any Party from taking any action in implementation of its obligations under the Charter of the United Nations for the maintenance of international peace and security.

-Article 1.11.
-Imposition of Taxes
+Imposition of

+Taxes